pnp/cli-microsoft365/docs/docs/cmd/planner/bucket/bucket-set.md

 : ID of the plan to update the bucket of.
 Use when referring to bucket using `name`.
 Specify either `planId` or `planTitle` but not both.

 `--planTitle [planTitle]`
-: Name of the plan to update the bucket of.
+: Title of the plan to update the bucket of.
 Use when referring to bucket using `name`.
 Specify either `planId` or `planTitle` but not both.

+`--planName [planName]`
+: (deprecated.
+Use `planTitle` instead) Plan Title to which the bucket belongs.

 `--ownerGroupId [ownerGroupId]`
 : ID of the group to which the plan belongs.
 Use when referring to plan using `planTitle`.
 Specify `ownerGroupId` or `ownerGroupName`.